johnnyw66/SAP2/README.md

 Assemble your machine code from a 'asm' text file using the python utility - and load the program into the RAM memory unit (right click and select 'Load Image' - then select an assembled hex file )

-To assemble code - simple run './assembler.py test.asm' - this will produce a 'binary' version with the same base name - but appended with '.hex' (i.e 'assembler.py mycode.asm' produces 'mycode.hex')
+To assemble code - simple run *assembler.py test.asm* - this will produce a 'binary' version with the same base name - but appended with '.hex' (i.e *assembler.py mycode.asm* produces *mycode.hex*)

 Example code: